mongodb/mongodb-kubernetes/docs/dev/releasing-om-images.md

 1. Wait for the container certification test to pass by checking [here](https://connect.redhat.com/project/2207181/images)
 1. Publish the image
 1. Merge the PR

-### Notes
-The ideal way would be to directly add the `X.Y.Z` to the `VERSIONS` expansion and run the patch manually.
-However, this is currently not possible since the evergreen task would fail as there will be too many `kaniko` jobs and the pods will run out of resources.

-Since the releasing of images will be completely changed soon, we will work around as described here for now.